Tiny Footprint Tango Tour

 For every public concert we play, we will do an outreach performance in a nursing home, school, jail, homeless shelter or another place that is underserved by the arts.
 By bringing a little happiness and art to these communities, we believe that we leave the world a little better than we found it.

 Ben Bogart spent years in Argentina studying with masters of the living tradition.
 He is a founding member of Cuarteto Tanguero and the Tanguero Workshop.

 Before she came to tango, Winnie Cheung earned a doctorate in composition from the Eastman School of Music.
 Now she is a tango fanatic who travels regularly to Argentina and a performing member of Cuarteto Tanguero.

-Tango is our voice, and while it is a tradition that started at the beginning of the 20th century, we use it to tell our story today.
-See what its all about in the video below.
+Tango is our voice.
+While it is a tradition that started at the beginning of the 20th century, we use it to tell our story today.